Chaoses-Ib/DirectoryOpus/Manual/release_history/opus13_detailed/viewer.md

   - Provides metadata via MediaInfo; discussed in detail elsewhere.
 - Miscellaneous:
   - Text and TextThumbs plugins now assume UTF-8 by default without requiring a BOM at the start of the file.
+  - Text viewer now filters out some known types that look like text but are better handled as thumbnails.
+(E.g. .HDR files that begin with "#?"; all .DXF files.)
   - The hex viewer now supports selecting a range of the file data and copying it to the clipboard.
   - Added "Leave file in viewer until another is selected" for Viewer Pane.
 On by default.
 If turned off, deselecting the displayed file, or switching from source to destination, will clear the viewer pane.
   - Renamed "ActiveX + Preview + Office + Web" plugin to "MetaPlugin".
   - Improved MetaPlugin UI.
 Made it easier to change which extensions go to which viewers.
+  - Made more external viewer components open temporary copies instead of real files, due to Microsoft breaking their own rules about viewers locking files.
+(Windows RTF and Windows Mail MIME E-Mail.)
+  - Added .heif and .hif as alternative extensions for .heic files.
   - Commands:
-    - \`Show VIEWERCMD=slideshow,on\` -- Can turn slideshow mode on or off explicitly, without having to test the current mode.
+    - \<ib:inline-code\>`Show VIEWERCMD=slideshow,on`\</ib:inline-code\> -- Can turn slideshow mode on or off explicitly, without having to test the current mode.
 (Without "on" or "off", acts as a toggle, as before.)
-    - \`Set FOCUS=ViewPane\` -- Gives keyboard focus to the viewer pane.
+    - \<ib:inline-code\>`Set FOCUS=ViewPane`\</ib:inline-code\> -- Gives keyboard focus to the viewer pane.

 ------------------------------------------------------------------------